ShehanSuraweera/IssueTracker/frontend/README.md

 ### Issue pages

 **`IssueListPage`** — Paginated/infinite-scrolling table with debounced full-text search and filters for status, priority, type, and product.
 Filtering state lives in URL query params so bookmarking and sharing work.
+Includes a **saved views** panel — users can pin a named filter preset and switch between them from the sidebar.
 The list scope is automatically role-filtered by the API (clients see only their company's issues, engineers see their assigned products, admins see everything).

 **`IssueDetailPage`** — Full issue view opened in a new tab.
-Displays issue metadata, an editable status/priority section (role-restricted), a combined activity feed (comments + field change history), file attachments, and quick-action buttons (Assign, Resolve).
+Displays issue metadata, an editable status/priority section (role-restricted), a combined activity timeline (comments + field change history), file attachments, and quick-action buttons (Assign, Resolve, Delete).
 Internal comments are rendered with a visual distinction and are hidden from client users.

 **`IssueCreatePage`** — Form with product selector, issue type, title, description, impact, and urgency.
 Priority is shown as a computed preview that updates as the user adjusts impact/urgency.

+**`IssueEditPage`** — Full edit form for an existing issue.
+Pre-populates all fields from the current issue data and submits a PATCH request on save.

 ### Admin pages